-The Polemos team is back from Salt Lake City, where we participated in panel discussions, product demos, and hosted a gaming lounge at Permissionless III alongside co-sponsors Illuvium and Futureverse.
+The Polemos team is back from Salt Lake City, Utah, where we participated in panel discussions, product demos, and hosted a gaming lounge at Permissionless III alongside co-sponsors Illuvium and Futureverse.
 We also announced an exciting new partnership with Buff, a company rewarding players for simply doing what they love.
 Our team returns not only with excitement but also with valuable insights from the many leaders in crypto and crypto gaming—our own team members among them—gathered at the conference.

 Leaders Tackle Tough Questions